nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

         zb_buf_free(param);
     }

-With this call, the device will be able to join the Zigbee network or join a new network when it leaves the previous one.
+With this call, the device is able to join the Zigbee network or join a new network when it leaves the previous one.

 In general, using the default signal handler is worth considering because of the following reasons:

 * It simplifies the application.
-* It provides a default behavior for each signal, which reduces the risk that an application will break due to an unimplemented signal handler.
+* It provides a default behavior for each signal, which reduces the risk that an application breaks due to an unimplemented signal handler.
 * It provides Zigbee role specific behavior (for example, finite join/rejoin time)
 * It makes the application less sensitive to changes in the Zigbee stack commissioning API.